Afnan-Aldhahri/Cassandra/Recources/Cassandra Architecture .md

 **Gossip**

-A peer-to-peer communication protocol to discover and share location and state information about the other nodes in a Cassandra cluster.
-Gossip information is also persisted locally by each node to use immediately when a node restarts.
+A peer-to-peer communication protocol to share location and declare information about the other nodes in the cluster.

 **Partitioner**

-A partitioner determines how to distribute the data across the nodes in the cluster and which node to place the first copy of data on.
-Basically, a partitioner is a hash function for computing the token of a partition key.
-Each row of data is uniquely identified by a partition key and distributed across the cluster by the value of the token.
-The Murmur3Partitioner is the default partitioning strategy for new Cassandra clusters and the right choice for new clusters in almost all cases.
+A hash function that specify how to distribute the data among the nodes in the cluster .

+,and its calculating the token of a partition key.

+The partition key is unique for each row of data and distributed across the cluster by the value of the token.
-You must set the partitioner and assign the node a num_tokens value for each node.
-The number of tokens you assign depends on the hardware capabilities of the system.
-If not using virtual nodes (vnodes), use the initial_token setting instead.

 **Replication factor**

 The total number of replicas across the cluster.

-A replication factor of 1 means that there is only one copy of each row on one node.
-A replication factor of 2 means two copies of each row, where each copy is on a different node.
-All replicas are equally important; there is no primary or master replica.
-You define the replication factor for each data center.
-Generally you should set the replication strategy greater than one, but no more than the number of nodes in the cluster.
+There is no primary replica.
+All replicas are equally important.

+Replication strategy has to be greater than one.However, it should be less than the number of nodes in the cluster.

 **Replica placement strategy**